WittmannF/sort-google-scholar/README.md

 ```
 And check if all tests passes.
 Alternativelly send a PR, github actions will run the tests for you.

+## About Robot Check
+Google Scholar may block access after too many repetitive requests due to CAPTCHA checks.
+If this issue arrises, selenium will be used to attempt to fetch the results.
+You might be asked to solve a CAPTCHA manually.
+Ideally, you should use a VPN to avoid this issue.
+When using selenium, you might need to install chromedriver.
+You can download it from https://developer.chrome.com/docs/chromedriver/downloads and add it to your PATH.

 ## LICENSE
 - MIT